-Not only does she design objects, but she arranges whole situations of sort, creating a phantasmagoric world distinguished by its almost childlike sensibilities.
+Not only does she design objects, but she arranges entire scenes, creating a phantasmagoric world distinguished by its almost childlike sensibilities.
 It’s a world full of colour and surprising lines, childhood illustrations brought into real, three-dimensional space.

 Mirecka (born 1986) graduated from the Faculty of Industrial Design of the Academy of Fine Arts in Warsaw.
 She was taught by Tomek Rygalik in his PG13 experimental course, where she soon found where her talents lay.
 She was also involved in a two-year Polish-Norwegian exchange programme centred around the issue of alternative methods of design.
 After graduating in Poland, she continued her studies at the Royal College of Art in London in the studio of Daniel Charny and Robert Feo.

-In her works, Mirecka is often inspired by folk tradition, drawing from traditional forms, such as for the wooden spinning tops she designed for the Ethnographic Museum, or she takes inspiration from traditional materials and turns them into modern items like with the Rusałka (Rusalka) swing made out of braided wicker.
+In her works, Mirecka is often inspired by folk tradition, drawing from traditional forms, such as for the wooden spinning tops she designed for the Ethnographic Museum; she also takes inspiration from traditional materials and turns them into modern items like with the Rusałka (Rusalka) swing made out of braided wicker.

 However, it is not the folk influences that are the key to understanding Mirecka’s work.
-Most of her projects are addressed at the youngest users.
+Most of her projects are addressed to the youngest generation.
 She creates for children, somehow herself remaining a child with an open mind, a sense of exploration and an uninhibited imagination.
 Her toys allow one to fly, jump and climb, stimulating the user to constantly move and seek adventure.
-Węże/ makarony (Snakes/Pasta) is a custom-made compact playground with a colourful dust cover designed to be used indoors.
-Guziko-pętelki (Button-Loops) can be combined into any shape, and used as forts, houses, or simply as a comfortable place to sleep.
+Węże/Makarony (Snakes/Pasta) is a custom-made compact playground with a colourful dust cover designed to be used indoors.
+Guziko-Pętelki (Button-Loops) can be combined into any shape, and used as forts, houses, or simply as a comfortable place to sleep.

 LAVA is a portable lemonade stand that encourages human interaction.
 Its construction, based on winding lines, evokes a dreamlike environment.
 Mirecka invites one to try some lemonade made with freshly squeezed fruit.
 A suitable bend in the table allows one to fit in a small cup as well as larger jugs.
 Red metal rods outline the shape of the bar, table, benches and ladders, creating an ‘uncontrolled experiment’ in the designers' own words. [thisispaper.com].